CS-SI/eodag/docs/api_user_guide.rst

 .. _api_user_guide:

-API User Guide
+Python API User Guide
 ==============

-The API user guide introduces all the features offered by ``eodag`` through its API and explains how they should be used.
+The Python API user guide introduces all the features offered by ``eodag`` through its API and explains how they should be used.
 Each page is a `Jupyter notebook <https://jupyter.org/>`_ that can be viewed online, run online thanks to `Binder <https://mybinder.readthedocs.io/en/latest/>`_, or run locally after being downloaded (see how to :ref:`install_notebooks`).